Elixir & OTP

 So if processes are isolated and run concurrently, how do they communicate?
 Just like people!
 They send asynchronous messages to each other.
 In our app, we spawn a series of API requests that run in independent processes.
 They send back their results as messages to be received by the request-handling process.
 We also look at how to avoid unwanted synchronization points in our code.

 With several one-off asynchronous tasks now running and getting results at a later time, we're starting to see a definite pattern.
 In fact, running functions (or tasks) in a short-lived process is so common that Elixir provides a helpful abstraction: the Task module.
-By the end you'll know how it works under the hood.
+By the end you'll know how the Task module works under the hood.

 Now we turn our attention to long-running server processes that manage internal state and respond to various messages.
 We build up from a basic receive loop to a client API that sends synchronous and asynchronous requests to a registered server process.
 Along the way, we see how a server process preserves the integrity of its state while under load from multiple concurrent client processes.
 By writing a server process from scratch, we begin to demystify the "magic" of a GenServer.